Forgive

 (That first sentence was written by Bob Russell as he waited for the Spirit…)

-This is true, o son, but so do I, and you could have waiting a moment… I am ready to teach!
+This is true, o son, but so do I, and you could have waited a moment… I am ready to teach!

 Yes, forgive is a pulsating word, meaning that it is a moving, dynamic concept.
 To forgive takes much and requires; you are “less” because you have forgiven, but, also, wonderfully, you are more.
 Is it part of rhythm?
 Verily, it is.
 Forgiveness is an important part of health.
 Forgiving and . . .